-The Des Moines Area Community College Honors Program is the first, full-fledged, 20-credit honors program at an Iowa community college.
-The program is designed for students with high academic standards to expand their boundaries and better prepare them to enter the workforce or continue to an honors program at a four-year college or university.
+Des Moines Area Community College's Honors Program is available for students with high academic standards in order to expand their boundaries and better prepare them to enter the workforce or continue on to a four-year college or university.
 The mission is to provide quality, student-centered education and opportunities for leadership, service, and research that challenge and stimulate students with high academic standards.

-- Opportunity to take degreed-program courses as Honors courses through contracts or special sections with honors faculty
+- Opportunity to take discipline courses in your major as Honors courses by signing online contracts

-- Opportunity to register for classes before other students
+- Opportunity to register for classes first each term

 - Notation of Honors degree or Honors course credits on transcript to increase transfer opportunities to 4-year honors programs or increased job opportunities

-- Access to Honors rooms on most campuses
+- Access to designated honors spaces on most campuses

 - Extracurricular enhancements, such as field trips, speaker series, social and cultural events, and regional and national Honors conferences

 - Acceptance into 4-year college or university Honors Programs